denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 material aspects of knowledge production.
 The second is composed of knowledge workers that do not usually view their everyday practice in its historical, philosophical, or political contexts.
-Software developers, graphic designers, system administrators, and project managers routinely design technologies that have deep cultural significance, affecting a range of cultural practices: from the ways we relate to our family and friends to the formation of shared cultural archives.
-Because such "cultural techniques" are formative of our culture, supposedly "technical" decisions like choosing a text editor, a filing system, or a social networking platform cannot be adequately addressed in shallow instrumental terms limited to efficacy, speed, or performance.
+Software developers, graphic designers, system administrators, and project managers routinely architect technologies that have deep cultural significance, affecting a range of cultural practices: from the ways we relate to our family and friends to the formation of shared cultural archives.
+Because such "cultural techniques" are formative of our culture, supposedly technical decisions like choosing a text editor, a filing system, or a social networking platform cannot be adequately addressed in shallow instrumental terms limited to efficacy, speed, or performance.